 Treatment: Medications recommended by the CDC are Anthelmintic meds such as Albendazole & Mebendazole.

-Symptoms: Can be asymptomatic, or itching around rectum (worse at night), severe scratching can result in a secondary infection.
-It may be seen with the naked eye a few hours after bedtime, by shining a light or pressing a wide piece of tape against the site.
+Symptoms: Can be asymptomatic or itching around the rectum (worse at night); severe scratching can result in a secondary infection.
+It may be seen with the naked eye a few hours after bedtime by shining a light or pressing a wide piece of tape against the site.
 Upon examination, they look like fine threads, less than an inch long.

-Pinworm is spread human to human in crowded living conditions.
+Pinworm is spread from human to human in crowded living conditions.
 Animals do not carry pinworms.

-Treatment: Good handwashing, launder all bedding, clothing, and toys every other day for 3 weeks.
+Treatment: Good handwashing and launder all bedding, clothing, and toys every other day for three weeks.
 Medications recommended by the CDC are Albendazole (Albenza), Mebendazole (Vermox), and Pyrantel Pamoate.
 A single tab kills the worms.
 A second dose is required a few weeks later to kill any newly hatched eggs.

 Symptoms: Sometimes asymptomatic, but may include nausea, weakness, diarrhea, abdominal pain, worm segments in a bowel movement, hunger or loss of appetite, and vitamin and mineral deficiencies.

-There are 6 major types of tapeworms, which come from beef, pork, and fish.
-The larvae live in the muscles of their host and infection occurs when you ingest raw or undercooked meat.
-You can get pork tapeworms from an infected PERSON who prepares food with dirty hands.
+Six major types of tapeworms come from beef, pork, and fish.
+The larvae live in the muscles of their host, and infection occurs when you ingest raw or undercooked meat.
+For example, you can get pork tapeworms from an infected PERSON who prepares food with dirty hands.
 Usually, tapeworms aren’t life-threatening, but on rare occasions may be.

 Treatment: A blood test can identify the particular worm by the antibodies you produce.
 The type and length of treatment depend on the type of worm.
 The most common med prescribed is praziquantel (Biltricide).
-A stool sample is checked at one and three months for signs of eggs or worms.
+In addition, a stool sample is checked at one and three months for signs of eggs or worms.

-The CDC recommends that you avoid raw or undercooked meat, and not just in an emergency.
+The CDC recommends avoiding raw or undercooked meat, not just in an emergency.

-TIP: A meat/candy thermometer might be a good addition to your preps, since it’s impossible, otherwise, to know for sure the temperature of cooked food and heated water.
+TIP: A meat/candy thermometer might be a good addition to your preps since it’s impossible, otherwise, to know for certain the temperature of cooked food and heated water.